-The 2012 USPSTF review included three cohort studies that found no association between in utero exposure to ART and long-term adverse effects on child growth and development.94-96 We identified two publications of a U.S. surveillance cohort (the SMARTT study) of HIV-exposed, uninfected infants and children (Appendix B2).^{69,72} One study measured the Wechsler Preschool and Primary Scale of Intelligence-III (WPPSI-III) at 5 years of age (n=369) and the Wechsler Abbreviated Scale of Intelligence (WASHI) and the Wechsler Individual Achievement Test (WIAT-II-A) at 7, 9, 11, and 13 years of age (n=451).69 There was no association between in utero exposure to ART and lower scores on these tests, although test scores were lower overall than population norms.
-In younger children, in utero exposure to tenofovir was associated with higher performance intelligence quotient, based on the WPPSI-III than those not exposure to combination ART associated with less neurodevelopmental impairment than no in utero exposure to ART (adjusted RR 0.47, 95% CI 0.27 to 0.83) (Appendix B2).72
+The 2012 USPSTF review included three cohort studies that found no association between in utero exposure to ART and long-term adverse effects on child growth and development.
+We identified two publications of a U.S.-based surveillance cohort (the SMARTT study) of HIV-exposed, uninfected infants and children (Appendix B Table 2).
+One study measured the Wechsler Preschool and Primary Scale of Intelligence-III at age 5 years (n=369) and the Wechsler Abbreviated Scale of Intelligence and the Wechsler Individual Achievement Test at ages 7, 9, 11, and 13 years (n=451).
+There was no association between in utero exposure to ART and lower scores on these tests, although test scores were lower overall than in population norms.
+In younger children, in utero exposure to tenofovir was associated with higher performance intelligence quotient, based on the Wechsler Preschool and Primary Scale of Intelligence-III, compared with children not exposed to tenofovir (p<0.05).
+Another publication from the SMARTT study found in utero exposure to combination ART associated with less neurodevelopmental impairment than no in utero exposure to ART (adjusted RR, 0.47 [95% CI,